Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Current status of the microwave-to-optical quantum transduction

 where the coupling strength $g_{\mathrm{piezo}}$ is given by $g_{\mathrm{piezo}}=\frac{e_{33}}{2\sqrt{\varepsilon_0 \rho}}\sqrt{\frac{\omega_{\mathrm{e}}}{\omega_{\mathrm{m}}}}\int_V\, dV \zeta_z(\bm{r})\frac{\partial}{\partial z}\chi_{z}(\bm{r})$.
 Here, an electric field is applied along the $z$ direction, $e_{33}$ is the 33 component of the piezoelectric coefficient under the contracted Voigt notation, $\varepsilon_0$ is the vacuum permittivity, and $\rho$ is the mass density of the mechanical resonator, and $\zeta_z(\bm{r})$ [$\chi_{z}(\bm{r})$] is the $z$ component of the normalized electric (mechanical displacement) mode profile.

-Table~\ref{Table-GHz-Optomechanical} summarizes the experimental progress of the microwave-optical quantum transduction with the GHz optomechanical system in nanobeam geometries \cite{Vainsencher2016,Forsch2020,Jiang2020,Mirhosseini2020,Stockill2022,Jiang2023,Weaver2024,vanThiel2025,Zhao2025}.
-Figure~\ref{Fig-GHz-Optomechanical}(a) shows scanning electron micrographs of a piezo-optomechanical transducer device \cite{Jiang2020}.
+Table~\ref{Table-GHz-Optomechanical} summarizes the experimental progress of the microwave-to-optical quantum transduction with the GHz optomechanical system in nanobeam geometries \cite{Vainsencher2016,Forsch2020,Jiang2020,Mirhosseini2020,Stockill2022,Jiang2023,Weaver2024,vanThiel2025,Zhao2025}.
+Figure~\ref{Fig-GHz-Optomechanical}(a) shows scanning electron micrographs of a piezo-optomechanical transducer device \cite{Jiang2020}, in which the transduction process can be seen clearly.
+A state-of-the-art platform is presented in, e.g., Ref.~\onlinecite{Weaver2024}, which features a transducer monolithically integrated with on-chip superconducting circuits.
 The direct linear coupling between phonons and microwave photons [Eq.~(\ref{Hamiltonian-piezo})] indicates that it is both possible to use or not to use a microwave resonator (or equivalently, cavity).
 Therefore, the GHz piezo-optomechanical systems can be divided into two categories: those with a microwave resonator and those without a microwave resonator.
 In systems with a microwave resonator, the transduction efficiency is given by Eq.~(\ref{Transduction-efficiency-one-stage-transduction}).
 On the other hand, in systems without a microwave resonator, the transduction efficiency is given by Eq.~(\ref{Transduction-efficiency-zero-stage-transduction-2}).
 In such systems, the coupling between microwave photons and phonons is realized by attaching metal electrodes to crystals \cite{Bochmann2013}, or by using an interdigital transducer (IDT) to convert an applied electrical voltage into a surface acoustic wave \cite{Balram2016}.
 Recently, percent-level transduction efficiencies ($\eta\sim 10^{-2}\textrm{--}10^{-3}$) have been demonstrated in several studies \cite{Jiang2023,Weaver2024,vanThiel2025,Zhao2025}.
 Notably, of all the transduction methods, the first realization of the quantum transduction from superconducting qubit to optical photon was done with a GHz piezo-optomechanical crystal in 2020 \cite{Mirhosseini2020}.
 The transduction efficiency including a superconducting qubit in the GHz piezo-optomechanical system has been improved from $8.8\times 10^{-6}$ \cite{Mirhosseini2020} to $3.3\times 10^{-3}$ \cite{vanThiel2025}.